leocengia/SCI-repo/README.md

 > Guests must pay the seaplane
 > fee at check-out.

+**Agent-normalized template text**

+Guests must arrange transfers (surcharge) from Male International Airport to the property, which is [XX minutes] away via seaplane.
+To guarantee transfers, guests must contact the property with their flight details at least [XX days] before their expected arrival.
+Daily transfer service is offeredbyTransMaldivian Airways/Maldivian Air Taxi between 9 AM and 3 PM.
+Guests arriving or departing outside of these hours are advised to book a local hotel room in Male or Hulhumale.
+Luggage in excess of 20 kg/person may incur a fee, payable to the seaplane company during flight check-in.
+Guests must pay the seaplane fee at check-out.

 **Important information**

 Due to their remote Indian Ocean locations, this